-In the event that the logging image shows neither cement, nor creeping formation, the wellbore/annulus must be remediated for the operator to continue with the P&A programme.
+In the event that the logging image shows poor cement, no cement, or creeping formation, the wellbore/annulus must be remediated for the operator to continue with the P&A programme.

 PWC® is a remediation technique and proprietary technology developed by HydraWell, which can be a cost-effective method to achieve this.

 When the image of the log shows the formation is surrounding the casing, i.e. the initial/original void between the casing and formation has disappeared due to swelling of a shale formation or a similar geological change, the outer barrier can be tested in the axial direction, to prove that there is no communication in the annulus from one point to another.

 The conventional way of testing the annular state is to create access to the annulus from the inside of the casing by perforating the casing, a pre-planned distance a part.